Meet Our Support Team

 Keisha is a volunteer for Canine Partners for Life.
 She does not have any pets of her own because she prefers to be Auntie Keisha to many of her friends’ and coworkers’ pets.
 She enjoys cat-naps in the afternoon, spending time at Bellevue State Park, yoga, and going to the movies.

-Amber Buchanan joined Wilmington Animal Hospital in 2017 as a pet care technician.
-She will also use her customer service experience to assist the reception team.
+Tyler Sheahan joined Wilmington Animal Hospital in 2017 as a pet care technician.
+She uses her 3 years of pet care experience to take care of our boarding patients and help our technicians.